The following information is specific to the Long Beach City Auditor’s Office.

 (5) The accomplishment of established objectives and goals for operations or programs.

-What is an audit finding?
+What is a finding?

-Audit findings are significant issues identified during an audit and are the result of the evaluation of collected audit evidence against audit criteria.
+Findings are significant issues identified during an audit and are the result of the evaluation of collected audit evidence against audit criteria.

 Can the Long Beach City Auditor’s Office audit any department of the City?